What To Do Upon The Death Of A Family Member

 Contact The Law Office of Eileen R. Fitzgerald For Estate Planning Services

 To learn more about estate planning and what to do when a loved one passes away, call 630-523-0535 or fill out my online contact form.
 My office in Downers Grove is open Monday through Thursday from 9:00 a.m. until 5:00 p.m. and Fridays from 9:00 a.m. until 3:00 p.m.
-House calls are available for clients who are unable to leave their home, nursing home or hospital room.
+House calls are available within a reasonable distance from the office for clients who are unable to leave their home, nursing home or hospital room.